gabrielspmoreira/chameleon_recsys/README.md

 ### Pre-processing data for the ACR module
-Here is an example of the command to pre-process articles text and metadata for the *ACR* module for Globo.com dataset.
+Here is an example of the command to pre-process articles text and metadata for the *ACR* module for **Adressa dataset**.
+P.s.
+Again, you will not be able to run the corresponding pre-processing script for the **G1 dataset**, as described in the previous section.

 It allows to specify the path of a CSV containing articles text and metadata (*input_articles_csv_path*), the path of pre-trained word embeddings and exports articles data into TFRecords format into *output_tf_records_path*, including the dictionaries that mapped tokenized words to sequences of int (*output_word_vocab_embeddings_path*) and metadata the categorical features encoders (*output_label_encoders*).